jdibenes/hl2ss/extensions/README.md

 Alternatively, you can build `hl2ss_ulm.cpp` as a shared library (.dll, .so, ...) and include `hl2ss_ulm.h` in your C++ project.
 See `main_ulm.cpp` for examples.
 You can use the included Python scripts `build_ulm_[...].py` to build the shared library.
+A prebuilt binary of the hl2ss_ulm shared library for Windows is included in [Releases](https://github.com/jdibenes/hl2ss/releases).

 If you build `main.cpp` or `main_ulm.cpp` on Windows, you may need to copy the FFmpeg and OpenCV DLLs to the client_cpp folder.